-(b) Record for judicial review.
-If a party aggrieved by the decision of the Electoral Board timely files with the Circuit Court and timely serves upon the Electoral Board a proper petition for judicial review pursuant to Section 10-10.1 of the Election Code, the Electoral Board shall prepare an electronic record of proceedings before the Electoral Board and file it with the Clerk of the Court on or before the date of the hearing on the petition or as ordered by the Court.
-The parties to a judicial review proceeding are encouraged to limit the record of proceedings to be filed with the Court to only those records material and relevant to the issues on judicial review so that the preparation and filing of unnecessary records is avoided.

-(i) The Electoral Board will serve an electronic copy of the record of proceedings upon the petitioners and respondents in the judicial review proceedings.

-(1) If such record includes copies of voter registration records containing a registered voter's signature or a computer-stored image of such signature, the receiving party must execute a nondisclosure or confidentiality agreement prepared by the Board agreeing:

-- (a) not to disclose or provide a copy such records to any unauthorized person; and - (b) to seek an appropriate protective order of court, if an appeal or action is taken in any Federal or State court, limiting unauthorized access to such record and/or an order permitting the party to remove such records from the court records upon the conclusion of all court proceedings or appeals;

-and to return such records to the Board upon the conclusion of the case.
+- (b) Record for judicial review.
+If a party aggrieved by the decision of the Electoral Board timely files with the Circuit Court and timely serves upon the Electoral Board a proper petition for judicial review pursuant to Section 10-10.1 of the Electoral Board and file it with the Clerk of the Court on or before the date of the hearing on the petition or as ordered by the Court.
+The parties to a judicial review proceeding are encouraged to limit the record of proceedings to be filed with the Court to only those records material and relevant to the issues on judicial review so that the preparation and filing of unnecessary records is avoided. - (i) The Electoral Board will serve a copy of the record of proceedings upon the petitioners and respondents in the judicial review proceedings. - (1) If such record includes copies of voter registration records containing a registered voter's signature or a computer-stored image of such signature, the receiving party must execute a nondisclosure or confidentiality agreement prepared by the Board agreeing - (a) not to disclose or provide a copy such records to any unauthorized person, - (b) to seek an appropriate protective order of court, if an appeal or action is taken in any Federal or State court, limiting unauthorized access to such record and/or an order permitting the party to remove such records from the court records upon the conclusion of all court proceedings or appeals; and to return such records to the Board upon the conclusion of the case.